PIFAH/turret-joint/README.md

 ## Sharing and Patent Law

-The Public Invention project does not seek patents on any of its invention.
-The Turret Joint is a significant invention.
+The Public Invention project does not seek patents on any of its inventions.
-If someone knows of this being done before, please inform me.
+If someone knows of this being done before, please inform me. **I now know this was previously invented in 1999 by Song, Kwong and Kim.**

 You are free to use anything you find in the repo under either the GPL or the Creative Commons Share-Alike license v4.0.

-However, you are not free to apply for a patent on this.
-That would be fraud and illegal.
-Don't do that.

 Public Invention seeks to give gifts to the whole world.
 If someone takes one of our freely published inventions and seeks a monopoly through a patent on it, it is directly counter to our mission, in addition to being fraudulent and illegal.

-However, you are welcome to manufacture and sell a Turret Joint to your heart's content.
-We (and the inventor in this case, Robert L. Read) would appreciate attribution of the idea.
+However, you are welcome to manufacture and sell a Turret Joint to your heart's content, since the Song Kwon Kim patent has expired.
+Certain improvements made by Public Invention will not be patented.
+We (and the inventor in this case, Robert L. Read) would appreciate attribution of those improvements, after crediting Song, Kwon and Kim with the basic idea..

 ## Notes and To-be-dones